-If the “top of the funnel” is equivalent to window shopping, then the “middle of the funnel” is equivalent to heading to the mall knowing you want to buy a sharp pair of pants – you just don’t know which pair, or where you’re going to buy them from.
+If the “top of the funnel” is equivalent to window shopping, then the “middle of the funnel” is equivalent to heading to the mall knowing you want to buy a new pair of pants – you just don’t know which pair or where you’re going to buy them from.

 Adding content to your own site remains an effective way to do that, although the keywords you target will differ, as might the format you use to present the content.

-Customers at the middle of the funnel are researching their options.
-They want to buy a sharp pair of pants, but first they want to see what different styles of pants are available, and how prices and value compare.
+Customers in the middle of the funnel are researching their options.
+They want to buy a new pair of pants, but first, they want to see what different styles of pants are available and how prices and value compare.